nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ```

 #### 3.2.2 Read (Resolve)
 A Nuts DID can only be resolved locally.
-The concept of the Nuts registry is the state based upon all Create, Update and Delete operations received through the Nuts Network.
+The concept of the Verifiable Data Registry is the state based upon all Create, Update and Delete operations received through the Nuts Network.
 Therefore, any DID document SHOULD already be present in local storage.

 ##### 3.2.2.1 Resolution Input Metadata